 Our daily habits and sleep environment are very important to ensure a good night’s sleep and prevent sleep deprivation.
 Here are some self-help tips:

 Avoid using electronics at least 30 mins before bedtime

-If you have trouble falling asleep, relaxation techniques such as deep breathing and muscle relaxation can help you quiet your mind and calm your body.
+Relaxation techniques such as deep breathing and muscle relaxation can help us calm our mind and body.